Dec 2025: Charge! Is Available on Steam!

 Finishing up the prototype:

 I also needed to send some of the information like the match time and current scores to the game state, to make the current game status visible in each player's UI (this is a polished version), and add showing which team players were on.
-Though, the PS_TeamModeBase made the process much quicker because it already made info like what team a player was on replicated and available for the client UI to use.
+For this, most of the info was already available and replicated to the clients in the base team player state, like what team a player was on.

 Finally, my base team mode automatically put players on teams, and the team colors, weapons we wanted players to have, win and loose messages, and more, were able to be customized right away using the variables provided from the base team game mode.